 a) Live on the land and restrict access to it;

 b) Hunt, fish, gather, trade, and build to the benefit of families and communities;

 c) Own, direct, manage, and benefit from culture-based societal infrastructures (education, health, child care, justice, resource management, trade, and etc.);

-d) Govern communities and traditional territories; and,
+d) Govern communities and traditional territories, including resources; and,

 e) Direct a path forward, including a right to say no.